 Worth a flyby is the 17th-century Iglesia de la Merced, which has a striking organ and cupola.
 Uniquely, an altar here is painted on the...

 This bright yellow 19th-century mansion is unmistakable and impossible to ignore unless you’re color blind.
 Built in neoclassical style,...

 Full-day guided tours to all the major archaeological sites.

 This is the current top spot to see and be seen in Trujillo.
 Sway your hips to salsa, reggae and techno alongside a mix of well-to-do...

 Casa de la Emancipación information

-Now the Banco Continental building, this hodgepodge of colonial and Republican styles is where Trujillo’s independence from colonial rule was formally declared on December 29, 1820.
+Now the Banco Continental, this building features a mishmash of colonial and Republican styles and is best known as the site where Trujillo’s independence from colonial rule was formally declared on December 29, 1820.
 Check out the unique cubic Cajabamba marble stone flooring; there are also galleries dedicated to revolving art exhibitions, Peruvian poet César Vallejo and period furniture.
 It hosts live music events as well – look for posters around town on your visit.